 There has to be an encounter that is experiential and meaningful, that touches the persons at their present need, by allowing for the passion and presence of the Spirit to be tangible.
 This allows for a life transformation to occur.
 This begins by drawing close to the divine, having a heart that seeks for the spiritual.
 A modern translation states that blessed are those who recognize their spiritual need… for the kingdom of heaven belongs to them.
 Matthew 5: 1-10.
 Manga Bible.

 We are all needy people, needing a connection with each other and with the divine.
 This connection will encourage us into righteousness, peace, and joy in the Holy Spirit, this is the kingdom of God.
 To have a connection and to feel right about your life, to be a human being, you have to feel like you are being purposeful.
 Having a peace, as a result of this, a joy about life will surfaces, as we walk out our purpose, but a Christ centric from our inner experience of connection and communication, this is Relationship with God.

 Life is a pilgrimage, a journey that you take, and you take you, with you.
 You can’t leave yourself behind.
 You are the only person who can take the steps and make the changes necessary, to line up with your role and purpose, entering into your full potential.

 Know yourself, what is going on in your life at this present moment?

 What is the first thing that comes to mind, the undercurrent or the item in the background running consciously or unconsciously.
-Does is create apprehensions, and then there are people, and aspects of your life you will miss.
-What are excited about going, and what are you grateful and thankful for?
+Does is create apprehensions, and are there people, and aspects of your life you will miss.
+What are excited about going forward toward, and what are you grateful and thankful for?
 Ponder, reflect, commit these joys and concerns to the spirit who is constantly at work in your life.